Lightning-Universe/Triton-Server_component/README.md

 ```

-## known Limitations
+## Known Limitations

-- [ ] When running locally, ctrl-c not terminating all the processes
+- [ ] When running locally, it requires ctrl-c to be pressed twice to stop all the processes
 - [ ] Running locally requires docker to be installed
-- [ ] Only python backend is supported for the triton server
+- [ ] Only python backend is supported for the Triton server.
+This means, a lot of optimizations
+      specific to other backends, like TensorRT for example, cannot be utilized with this component yet.
+But that is in the making
-- [ ] Not all the features of triton are configurable through the component
+- [ ] Not all the features of Triton are configurable through the component yet.
-- [ ] Only four datatypes are supported at the API level (string, int, float, bool)
+- [ ] Only four datatypes are supported at the API level (`string`, `integer`, `float`, `bool`)
-- [ ] Providing the model_repository directly to the component is not supported yet
+- [ ] Providing a pre-created `model_repository` directly to the component is not supported yet